 - Take a cooking class with a local.
 I adore Khadija and her kitchen cooking school and think you would too.
 She loves meeting new people and has an infectious smile that will leave you happy too!
 After cooking you get to enjoy the fruits of your labor.

-- Visit the mellah and skala – The mellah is the old Jewish quarter of Essaouira, since abandoned.
+- Visit the mellah and skala – The mellah is the old Jewish quarter of Essaouira, since mostly abandoned.
+Much has been done in recent years to restore some of the synagogues and the general area.
 The skala is the ramparts that make up the walls of the Portuguese fortifications.
 It’s also where scenes from Game of Thrones were filmed.
+It too has just completed having renovation works done.

 - Overnight or return to Marrakech – choose to spend another night here or return in the evening to Marrakech.